 Complete all grant funded capital projects Percentage

-Manage consultants and contractors on , and the second
+Manage consultants and contractors on

 approved projects to complete within

 financial year Percentage

 Establish GIS unit Number

 Compile business plans No. of business plans

 Monthly reporting to Mayor (Section 71) No. of monthly reports

 Quarterly reporting to council No. of quarterly reports

-Vote: Revenue Management
+Vote: Revenue Management , quanton, quanton

 Income generation % of budgeted income raised for Department

 Vote: Sport and Recreation

 Operating and maintenance

 Grass verge clearance

 Thandanani Stadium Matatiele Percentage

 Bottom Fields Matatiele Percentage

 North End Stadium Matatiele Percentage

 DavisParkHarryGwalaPark Percentage

 Cedarville Stadium Cedarville Percentage

-Vote: Electricity Distribution
+Vote: Electricity Distribution -

 Operating and maintenance

 Carry out pole inspections Number

 Respond to faults within one day Percentage

 Capex

 Upgrade old cables KM

 Training

 LV Lines No. of staff trained

-2.2.1Performance indicators and benchmarks
+2.3.1 Performance indicators and benchmarks

-2.1.1.1 Borrowing Management
+2.3.1.1 Borrowing Management

 Capital expenditure in local government can be funded by capital grants, own-source revenue and long term borrowing.
 The ability of a municipality to raise long term borrowing is largely dependent on its creditworthiness and financial position.
 As with all other municipalities, Matatiele Local Municipality's borrowing strategy is primarily informed by the affordability of debt repayment.
 The structure of the Municipality's debt portfolio is dominated by annuity loans.
-The following financial performance indicators have formed part of the compilation of the 2013/2014 MTREF:
+The following financial performance indicators have formed part of the compilation of the 2013/2014MTREF:

-Capital charges to operating expenditure are a measure of the cost of borrowing in relation to the operating expenditure.
-It can be seen that the cost of borrowing has steadily increased from 7 per cent in 2009/10 to 8.2 per cent in 2013/14.
-This increase can be attributed to the raising of loans to fund portions of the capital programme.
+• Capital charges to operating expenditure is a measure of the cost of borrowing in relation to raising of loans to fund portions of the capital programme.
 It is estimated that the cost of borrowing as a percentage of the operating expenditure will reach 9.7 per cent in 2013/14and will then decrease to 8.8 per cent at the end of the MTREF.
 While borrowing is considered a prudent financial instrument in financial capital infrastructure development, this indicator will have to be carefully monitored going forward as the Municipality has reached its prudential borrowing limits.